 Trained professionals create personalized learning environments to address individual strengths and weaknesses.

-One common concern with homeschooling is the potential lack of social interaction for students.
+One drawback of homeschooling is the potential lack of social interaction.

-Microschools bridge this gap by providing a small, close-knit community of learners.
+Unlike homeschooling, microschools bridge this gap by providing a small, close-knit community of students.

 Students in microschools develop strong social skills through collaborative projects, group discussions, and interactive activities.

-This setting nurtures meaningful relationships, promotes teamwork, and prepares students for the social dynamics of the real world.
+These environments nurture meaningful relationships, promote teamwork, and prepare students for the real world.

 Typically, microschools are overseen by seasoned educators or educational experts, while homeschooling parents tend to take on the responsibility of teaching themselves.

-This ensures that students benefit from the expertise and guidance of qualified educators who are well-versed in pedagogical methods, curriculum design, and assessment techniques.
+Therefore, in microschools students benefit from the expertise and guidance of qualified educators who are well-versed in teaching methods, curriculum, and assessment techniques.

 However, there are micro-schools that are started and run by parents without educational backgrounds and they are still extremely effective.